Our state-of-the-art surgical suite provides for the performance of a wide variety of surgical procedures including:

 Will my pet have stitches?

-Most surgeries performed do require skin sutures, which do need to be removed.
+Most surgeries performed do require skin sutures, which need to be removed.
 We typically remove sutures 14 days after the surgery.
 For some surgeries we use absorbable sutures.
 This type of suture will dissolve on its own and does not need to be removed later.
-With either type of suture, you will need to keep an eye on the incision for swelling, redness, or discharge.
-Some dogs and cats do lick or chew at their incision site.
-If you notice this problem please call immediately and we can send out an E-collar (special collar to prevent licking and chewing).
+With either type of suture, you will need to monitor the incision for swelling, redness, or discharge.
+Some dogs and cats lick or chew at the incision site.
+If you notice this problem please call immediately and we can send out an elizabethan-collar (special collar to prevent licking and chewing).

 You will also need to limit your pet's activity level for a period of time after surgery and no baths are allowed until all the sutures are removed.

 Will my pet be in pain?